Brolæggerstræde 2: 19th century

 The property was listed in the new cadastre of 1806 as No. 122 in Snaren's Quarter.
 It was owned by tea merchant Johan Lohrenz at that time.

 No. 122 was home to a total of 35 residents at the 1840 census.
-Hans Christian Voldenberg Truelsen, a royal clerk (kgl. copiist). resided on the ground floor with his wife Albertine Frederikke Møller and the 15-year-old Christiane Thunboe who was receiving private tutoring.
+Hans Christian Voldenberg Truelsen, a royal clerk (kgl. copiist), resided on the ground floor with his wife Albertine Frederikke Møller and the 15-year-old Christiane Thunboe who was receiving private tutoring.
 Carl Nicolai Buchleister and Henriette Lassen, a couple living on their means, resided in the other ground floor apartment with their three children (aged 10 to 15) and one maid.
-Peder Wulff Ramus, an assistant in Danmarks Nationalbank, resided on the first flor with his wife Margrethe Dyrborg and a 21-year-old servant.
+Peder Wulff Ramus, an assistant in Danmarks Nationalbank, resided on the first floor with his wife Margrethe Dyrborg and a 21-year-old servant.
 Louise Dorthea Dannefeldt, a 32-year-old unmarried needleworker, resided in the other first floor apartment with a maid and a lodger.
 Georg Martin Halvor Schmidt, a captain on paid leave, resided in one of the second floor apartments with his wife Frederike Catharine, their two children and a 21-year-old student lodger.
 Niels Nymann, a master tailor, resided in the other second floor apartment with his wife Ane Andersen, their five-year-old daughter Therisia Nymann and the wife's 80-year-old uncle Peter Andersen.
 Lars Petersen, a grocer (urtekræmmer), resided in the basement with his wife Dorthe Frederike Petersen (née Winther) and two employees.
 Hans P. Møller, a master shoemaker, resided in the other basement apartment with his wife Marie Normann, their three children (aged 10 to 15) and two foster children (aged nine and 11) with the surname Wordtman.

 No. 122 was home to a total of 27 residents at the 1860 census.
 A. C. v.
 Osten, a 44-year-old widow, resided in one of the ground floor apartments with her two children (aged nine and 15) and one lodger.
 Carl Ludvig Steen, an assistant, resided in the other ground floor apartment with his wife Elisabeth Steen and one lodger.
 Edward Cohen, a Royal Danish Mail clerk, resided in the building with his wife Charlotte Amalie Wandel Cohen, their two-year-old son and one maid.
 Marie Walentin, a 33-year-old widow, resided in the other first floor apartment with her two-year-old daughter Selma Alende and one maid.
 Peter Henrichsen, a carpenter, resided in one of the second floor apartments with his wife Christine Henrichsen and their three children (aged 13 to 22).
 Heinrich Schneider, a teacher, resided in the other second floor apartment with his wife Thora Schneider and their two-year-old son Martinus Julius Schneider.
 Lars Petersen, the 65-year-old proprietor of the grocery shop (urtelræmmer) in the basement, resided in the associated dwelling with his wife Dorthea Frederike Petersen, two employees and one maid.